-[14] Policy context linking is transitive and symmetric, and this specification should not be interpreted as requiring that linkConfiguration be called on every combination of policy contexts that must share the same principal-to-role mapping, or that all contexts must be linked before any can be committed.
+[10] Policy context linking is transitive and symmetric, and this specification should not be interpreted as requiring that linkConfiguration be called on every combination of policy contexts that must share the same principal-to-role mapping, or that all contexts must be linked before any can be committed.

-[15] Such as having a Jakarta Servlet ServletContextListener configured that could programmatically register a servlet and configure its security constraints and that could also perform a local invocation of a Jakarta Enterprise Bean in another module of the application.
+[11] Such as having a Jakarta Servlet ServletContextListener configured that could programmatically register a servlet and configure its security constraints.